Nobody wants to be embarrassed.

 Nobody wants to die early.

-Working with chemicals is dangerous and can lead to these scenarios.
+Working with and among chemicals is often dangerous and can lead to these scenarios.
 But there are a lot of chemicals.
 Therefore, there are a lot of hazards.

 As a chemist who defected to biosciences, I’ve observed a difference in attitude towards health and safety between the two disciplines.
 And I’ve got to say, biosciences, up your game.